SuperDotNet/superdotnet.run/content/_index.md

 ## You're Also Interviewing Yourself

-Correct.
+Don't knock it until you try it; it's incredibly therapeutic I dare say.
 Regardless, in my view, software is a lot like writing a book.
 It's nearly impossible to write a book that is consistent in form and tone with multiple people stomping around in various chapters and trying to tie together a cohesive story.
 Some teams do pull it off, however, and I rightfully salute them.
 In my world, however, this is the exception and not the norm.
 It's simply not my style or what I have found the most success at in my nearly 22 years of development experience.
 In my view, a project should get to its first publish point and _then_ other members join to help flesh it out, keeping to the tone and style established by the primary author.

 ## OK Crazy Guy, How Are You Going to Pull Off the Impossible?